-A Ryobi string trimmer runs rough when the engine does not get the air, fuel or spark it requires to run efficiently.
-This can be due to a plugged air filter, clogged fuel line, clogged fuel filter, dirty carburetor, bad spark plug, plugged fuel tank vent of plugged spark arrestor.
+A Ryobi string trimmer runs rough when the engine does not get the air, fuel, or spark it requires to run efficiently.
+This can be due to a plugged air filter, clogged fuel line, clogged fuel filter, dirty carburetor, bad spark plug, plugged fuel tank vent, or plugged spark arrestor.

 8 Reasons Your Ryobi String Trimmer Runs Rough & Bogs Down

 Old or Bad Fuel

 The type of gas you use to fill your fuel tank is one thing you don’t want to get wrong.
 Gasoline can have negative effects on your string trimmer when you don’t use the right type of gas or you let the gas sit in your trimmer and get old.

 Always use a fresh unleaded gas with a minimum octane rating of 89 and a maximum ethanol content of 10%.
 Old gasoline and ethanol can cause your Ryobi to run rough due to these reasons: